SahraMohamad/Electra/README.md

 # **Electoral LLM - Predict Elections Better With LLM Agents**

-We built a multi-agent conversational & simulation framework from scratch.
-Leaner than CrewAI and Autogen, with just 4 lines of code, you can beat Chain-of-Thought prompting by relying on intelligent agents to do all the work for you.
+__We built a multi-agent conversation & simulation framework from scratch.__ Leaner than CrewAI & meaner than Autogen, we can beat prompting & fine-tuning by relying on intelligent agents to collaborate and do all the work for you __(in just 4 lines of code)__.

 In Electoral-LLM, we adapted this framework to simulate how current events can affect voter popularity in real-time by mass-generating hordes of human-like llms with hyperspecific backstories and indentities.